Site logo

 Shopping Night (La Nit del Passeig de Gràcia)

-From 19:00 until midnight on the 19th of December, the Passeig de Gràcia will have stores open for (often) discounted Christmas / nighttime shopping.
-In addition to all the shopping, the street will have live music and concerts with beautiful Christmas lights all around.
+From 19:00 until midnight on the 19th of December, Passeig de Gràcia will have stores open for (often) discounted Christmas / nighttime shopping.
+Beyond the shopping, the street will come alive with festive charm, featuring live music and concerts surrounded by dazzling Christmas lights.

 Visit Käthe Wohlfahrt